BrowserBox/BrowserBox/README.md

 First set up the machine with git, and node (including nvm and npm) using the below:

+If you want to speed up install and it hangs on `processing triggers for man-db` you can remove all your man pages (**WARNING**), with:
+`sudo apt-get remove -y --purge man-db`

 ```sh
 sudo apt update && sudo apt -y upgrade
 sudo apt install -y curl git wget